 - Lord Country: The Kings in The Wind Waker and Breath of the Wild have the last name "Hyrule".

 - No Name Given: Initially, the Kings were never given proper names, though this changed from The Wind Waker onward.

 - Recurring Element: There is a fairly common tendency for the Kings to lose their lives to someone or something they initially trusted (to Agahnim in A Link to the Past, to Ganondorf in Ocarina of Time, to the Guardians in Breath of the Wild).

 - Gaepora from Skyward Sword is the father of that game's version of Zelda, the headmaster of the Knight Academy, and the implied leader of Skyloft, but as Hyrule has yet to be founded he is not a king.

 - King Tuft of Hytopia from Tri Force Heroes resembles a very foppish rendition of the typical Hylian king.

 The wise old owl who shows up in Ocarina of Time, Majora's Mask, and Four Swords Adventures.
-A similar owl also appeared in Link's Awakening, but was not named.
+A similar owl also appears in Link's Awakening, but is not named.
 He appears to give the player hints as to where to go next and what to do.
 However, his long-winded text conversations and Exposition Break manner of speaking made him annoying in any playthrough but the first one.